Jonah-Taye/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# 0x03.
-Shell, init files, variables and expansions
+# **System engineering & DevOps**

-These are bash scripts that are answers for the 0x03.
-Shell, init files, variables and expansions project
+This is a repository containing bash scripts that are answers for the questions in the ALX projects